ceilfors/ceilfors.github.io/_drafts/retrospective.md

-I once heard from a manager about how surprised he were about a team that is incapable of focusing on their work due to the high number of disruptions occurring in the day.
-Now the sad thing is, he eventually said that this problem is not solvable as it is a cultural issue.
+I once heard from a manager about how surprised he were about a team that is incapable of focusing on their work due to the high number of disruptions occurring in a day.
+He eventually said that this problem is not solvable as it is a cultural issue.
 This is another example of an unused power.
 It is not this particular manger's fault of course, it's not something changeable by someone on his pay grade.
 Ultimately if a change of culture is needed, the C-Suite must be the one who is responsible